-Wood for the joinery industry is commonly sawn into thicknesses of 50, 63 and 75 mm.
-The width may range from 100–200 mm.
-Wood for windows is taken from the main yield, in order to obtain a high proportion of heartwood.
-Sometimes, the area around the pith is sawn away to give the products better dimensional stability.
-This is known as sawing with a pith catcher.
+Wood for the joinery industry is generally sawn into thicknesses of 50, 63 or 75 mm, while the width can be 100–200 mm.
+Wood for windows is usually taken from the main yield in order to have a high proportion of heartwood.
+Sometimes the area around the pith is sawn out to give the products better dimensional stability.
+This is called sawing with a pith-catcher.

-The original dimensions can be reduced through resawing or splitting.
-They can also be increased by gluing together smaller dimensions to create larger ones.
+The original dimensions may be reduced through resawing or splitting, and can be increased by gluing together smaller pieces to form larger dimensions.

-The wood for bonded products is usually taken from sawn timber of narrow dimensions.
-To achieve knot-free wood for internal window frames, for example, 25 mm knot-free sideboards may be used.
+Wood for bonded products usually makes use of sawn timber in narrow dimensions.
+To achieve knot-free wood, for internal window casements etc., 25 mm thick knot-free side-boards may be used, for example.

-The raw material commonly supplied to the joinery industry is grade G4-1 or better, under grading in line with SS-EN 1611-1.
-Wood with only sound knots is desirable, but wood with black knots may be accepted in certain cases.
-Where wood has knots that are not acceptable in the finished product, such as loose knots, these are drilled out and repaired with a wooden plug.
-Knots may also be removed through cutting and then finger-jointing.
+The raw material usually supplied to the joinery industry is grade G4-1 or better, with grading conducted in line with SS-EN 1611-1.
+Wood with only sound knots is desirable, but wood with black knots may be acceptable in some cases.
+Wood with knots that cannot be accepted in the finished product, such as loose knots, are drilled out and filled with a wood plug.
+Knots may also be removed through cutting and subsequent finger-jointing.

 Aula Medica, Karolinska.